-Site Preparation and Construction for Your Modular or Manufactured Home
+Site Preparation and for Your Modular or Manufactured Home

-There are a number of different foundations that you can use for your manufactured or modular home.
+Modular Homes are crane set on Crawlspace foundations-typically poured wall and Manufactured Doublewide and singlewide homes get set on piers with crushed aggregate or piers with a slab.
 Here you will find some of the most common foundation types and a description of each.
 When you are determining the type of foundation you would like to use for your manufactured or modular home make sure to check with your local building inspector to see what the requirements are in your location.

 Have questions about foundations and site preparation for your new manufactured or modular home?
 Contact Michigan Mobile Home Connection – we would welcome the opportunity to help you determine what type of site construction would work best for you and your location.

-Single Wide Manufactured Homes are normally set on piers, a slab, or a slab with piers.
-These manufactured homes often are placed in mobile home parks and can often be placed on your land (subject to local building codes).
+Singlewide Manufactured Homes must be set on a HUD approved site which includes piers with crushed aggregate, or a slab with piers.
+These manufactured homes often are placed in mobile home parks but can also be placed on your land (subject to local building codes).

-Double Wide Manufactured Homes are normally set on a slab with piers, a crawlspace, or a basement.
-These manufactured are often placed in mobile home parks and can often be placed on your land (subject to local building codes).
+Doublewide Manufactured Homes must be set on a HUD approved site which involves piers with crushed aggregate or a slab with Piers.
+These manufactured homes are often placed in mobile home parks and can often be placed on your land (subject to local building codes).

 Common Foundation Types